IC and OOC

 They may have as many unlammied 'dross' propsand items of costume as they wish.

 The price list for starting equipment can be found in the Money and Equipment Guide.

 - The amount of XP your character has earned determines their level

 - New characters start at 90 XP (Level 2)

 - The maximum level a character can reach is level eight (8)

-- Your level determines which skills you can buy and your resistance level
+- Your level determines which skills you can buy

 For the purposes of buying skills, you are considered to be 'in' a given level while you still have unspent XP in that level.

 Example: Vladimir has 181xp but has only spent 140 of them.
-His resistance level is 4 but he is still buying skills in level 3 for the purposes of double-buying.
+His level is 4 but he is still buying skills in level 3 for the purposes of double-buying.